cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 	4.1.
 Run a test (Single Device (Host and DUT running on the same device
 	4.2.
 Run a test on a 2-device setup

 5. Analyze a Recording (“Phase 3”)
 	5.1.
 Build the image
 	5.2.
 Add Results
 	5.3.
 Conﬁgure the Observation Framework
 	5.4.
 Run the analysis
 	5.5.
 Getting the analysis results
 	5.6.
 Debugging

 6. Additional Notes
 	6.1.
 Steps to Create an Inbound Firewall Rule
 	6.2.
 Conﬁguring IP address
 	6.3.
 Adding the observation-conﬁg.ini ﬁle

 7. Helpful Links

 ## Installation of the WAVE Streaming Media Test Suite – Devices on Computers Running Docker CE for Linux and Windows with WSL2

-These instructions are for the user intending to install the WAVE Streaming Media Test Suite – Devices on a Windows 10/11 machine, running Ubuntu Linux on that machine using the Windows WSL2 services.
-These instructions have been tested speciﬁcally for those installation parameters, although the knowledgeable developer will be able to adapt the instructions to their preferences, such as running a different Linux distro instead of Ubuntu.
+These instructions are for the user intending to install the WAVE Streaming Media Test Suite – Devices on a Windows 10/11 machine, running Ubuntu Linux on that machine and using the Windows WSL2 services.
+They have been tested speciﬁcally for those installation parameters, although the knowledgeable developer will be able to adapt the instructions to their preferences, such as running a different Linux distro instead of Ubuntu.

 The WAVE Project offers the Test Suite and these instructions as open source (for details see License.md at https://github.com/cta-wave/dpctf-deploy/blob/master/LICENSE.md on the main Github Deployment page, https://github.com/cta-wave/dpctf-deploy).
 However, we regret that we cannot provide general technical support.
 Bugs or feature requests may be ﬁled at https://github.com/cta-wave/dpctf-deploy/issues.

 ## Part I: Installing Host Machine Required Software